Are you looking for some useful clean idioms?

 - Synonyms: To have a clear conscience.

 - Use In A Sentence: After thinking about it some more, I know I didn’t do anything wrong.
 It was his fault.
 Thanks for listening.
-Talking about it really helped me to have a clean conscience on the matter.
+Talking about it really helps me to have a clean conscience on the matter.

 3. To Make A Clean Break